Performance, Versatility, and Reliability for Today’s Laboratory Needs

 Software Designed for 21 CFR Part 11 Compliance

-Introducing our Enhanced Security software option for the VICTOR® Nivo™ multimode plate reader.
+All our plate readers offer the Enhanced Security software option.
 It is your technological tool to help you reach compliance for 21 CFR Part 11 with features such as user management and more.
+Watch our short video to learn more about the Enhanced Security software option for the VICTOR® Nivo™ multimode plate reader.

 Absorbance is the measurement between the amount of light being absorbed by a sample and the light that passes through the sample (non-absorbed).
 A specific wavelength of light is usually selected from an optical filter or the whole spectrum can be captured using a spectrometer.
 It is one of the most well-established microplate assay formats and perfect for assays such as ELISA, protein and nucleic acid quantification, and enzyme activity.